Trusted WordPress tutorials, when you need them most.

 The headline analyzer will show you if your title is a good length.
 While a common guideline is to stay under 60 characters, what really matters to Google is the title’s pixel width.
 Some letters, like ‘W’, just take up more space than others, like ‘i’!

-If your title is too long, it might get cut off in search results, which can make it unclear and lower your click-through rate.
+If your title is much longer than 60 characters, search engines might cut off the text at the end.
+This can make the meaning of your title unclear and lower your click-through rate.

 If your titles are more than 55 characters, then search engines might cut off the text at the end.
 This can make the meaning of your title unclear and lower your click-through rate.

-Next, you can analyze the 3 beginning and ending words of your headline.
+Next, you can analyze the first 3 and last 3 words of your headline.
 Most readers usually glance at the first 3 and last 3 words in a post title before deciding to click.

 Using this information, you can place your target keyword and most important information in the beginning to capture the reader’s attention.